libussa/beets-originquery-ng/README.md

 This means if both sources are configured, MusicBrainz will be used.
 If only Discogs is configured, it will be used instead.

+**URL Extraction**: You can enable automatic extraction of metadata URLs from origin files by adding `extract_urls_from_origin: yes` to any metadata provider's configuration.
+When enabled, the plugin will scan origin files for URLs matching that provider's domain and extract them for potential use during import.

 Your beets configuration must contain a section with the following fields:

     originquery: